Finance Team

 This will depend on the type of business and the individuals' home insurance policy.
 Some policies will cover business activities and some will not.

-6. Hiring Contractors
+5. Hiring Contractors

 What's required when a team hires a contractor for HOA work?

 When hiring a contractor for HOA work, get proof of their liability insurance or have them sign our Contractor Liability Waiver and get the signed copy to the HOA Treasurer.
+Signed waivers should be placed in the HOA mailbox in the Common House mailroom.

 What if the contractor is a community member?

-7. Commercial Private Use of Community Resources
+6. Commercial Private Use of Community Resources

 What's required when a community member uses community resources for private commercial use?